backwaterred/TrollDox/README.md

 # TrollDox
-TrollDox parses a proprietary scripting language without a name (that I call Troll) to create documents for processing by the GraphViz layout engine.
-GraphViz handles the node placement and edge routing.
+TrollDox parses a proprietary scripting language without a name (that I call Troll) to create flow-charts for the script which can then be rendered by the GraphViz layout engine.
+While I wouldn't have described it this way at the time, this project was actually my first compiler.

 ### Examples
 1. The statement : `LOGEVENT "Hello World!"` is rendered as: